Chronic kidney disease (CKD) can be defined by the presence of kidney damage or reduced kidney function for three or more months.

 Renoprotective therapy is aimed at slowing the progression of CKD, independent of the aetiology.

 Renoprotective therapy is centered around blood pressure control and reducing proteinuria.
-Specific blood pressure targets depend on whether CKD is secondary to diabetes and the presence of proteinuria.
+Specific blood pressure targets have changed with the release of the new NICE chronic kidney disease guidelines.

 A number of important complications develop as a consequence of CKD, which include anaemia, hyperkalaemia, mineral and bone disorders, fluid overload and acidosis.